Exposure for generations: PFAS in the environment

 PFAS-Methoden-435-Teaser.jpeg

 Researchers at Empa, Eawag and the Ecotox Center are working on a variety of approaches to solve the problem of “Forever Chemicals”.
-For example, they are developing reliable analytical methods to measure even (as yet) unknown PFAS and are investigating the transfer of PFAS from the environment into the food chain.
+For example, they are developing reliable analytical methods to measure known and (as yet) unknown PFAS and are investigating the transfer of PFAS from the environment into the food chain.
 Other teams are clarifying the degradation of PFAS in the environment and looking for innovative technologies to remove the substances from contaminated areas.
 Materials scientists are developing safe and sustainable materials so that PFAS can be replaced in everyday products.
 And finally, teams of experts support public authorities with further education and the development of threshold values.

 PFAS-Verbreitung-435-Teaser.jpeg